forward/capify-ec2/readme.md

 If :load_balanced is set to true, the gem will deregister the instance from the load balancer before deploying and reregister it after, using before and after deploy hooks.
+:load_balanced only works for individual instances, not for roles.